jacksheehy15/pcme-project/README.md

  * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Language used to add styling across all pages.

  * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Language used to create interactivity across the pages.

+ * [Python](https://www.python.org/) - Language used to create the forms, views and urls for the site.

 ### Libraries, Frameworks and Editors

+* [Django](https://www.djangoproject.com/) - Used as the main framework or the site.

+* [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to develop the forms on the site

+* [Django Allauth](https://django-allauth.readthedocs.io/en/latest/decorators.html) - Used for user authentication across the site

+* [Stripe](https://www.stripe.com/) - Used as the main payment processor for the site

+* [Amazon Web Services](https://www.aws.com/) - S3 was used to store all static CSS and Javascript files, and images.

+* [SQLite3](https://www.sqlite.org/index.html) - The database that was used in production

+* [PostGres](https://www.postgresql.org/) -  is the database used by the deployed site.

+* [jQuery](https://jquery.com/) - was used in conjunction with Bootstrap to create the navbar collapse element, opacity of the navbar on the scroll of the page, and the modal pop up on submission of the contact form.
+* [Heroku](https://heroku.com) - The host for the PCme site

-* [Bootstrap 4.5.0](https://getbootstrap.com/) - used to create basic HTML layout and structure and using Bootstrap's CSS Framwework.
+* [Bootstrap 4](https://getbootstrap.com/) - used to create basic HTML layout and structure and using Bootstrap's CSS Framwework.
 The resposnsive grid system was utilised well.

-* [Google Fonts](https://fonts.google.com/) - was used to import the 'Roboto' and 'Noto Sans' fonts, that were used across all pages.
+* [Google Fonts](https://fonts.google.com/) - was used to import the 'Quicksand' and 'Sans Serif' fonts, that were used across all pages.

 * [Font Awesome](https://fontawesome.com/) - was used for the social icons and the calender link found in the footer.

-* [jQuery](https://jquery.com/) - was used in conjunction with Bootstrap to create the navbar collapse element, opacity of the navbar on the scroll of the page, and the modal pop up on submission of the contact form.

 * [EmailJS](https://www.emailjs.com/) - was used to send an email from JavaScript to my Gmail account.